Why is SEO essential for your website?

 - You should be listed on Google My Business.

 These are the most crucial SEO factors for a website; you can start your SEO campaign with these.
 But this should not be an exhaustive list.
 Your SEO strategy should be constantly monitored and evolving according to the latest developments.
 This can become quite an overwhelming task and time consuming too.
 Online business owners often find valuable time and focus that should have been spent on core business matters being spent on SEO strategies instead.
 We at Codesquad understand this too well.
 That is why we have exclusive SEO teams for our clients.
 We offer end to end solutions for SEO, right from an audit on the website’s SEO validity to creating and implementing an optimal strategy.
-Contact us now and speak to a SEO specialist.
-Please complete the form to know more.
+Contact us at 1300 790 166 and speak to a SEO specialist or email us at firstname.lastname@example.org